huntabyte/bits-ui/sites/docs/content/components/alert-dialog.md

 By default, when a dialog is opened, focus will be trapped within the Dialog, preventing the user from interacting with the rest of the page.
 This follows the [WAI-ARIA design pattern](https://www.w3.org/WAI/ARIA/apg/patterns/alertdialog/examples/alertdialog/) for alert dialogs.

-Although it isn't recommended unless absolutely necessary, you can disabled this beahvior by setting the `trapFocus` prop to `false` on the `AlertDialog.Content` component.
+Although it isn't recommended unless absolutely necessary, you can disabled this behavior by setting the `trapFocus` prop to `false` on the `AlertDialog.Content` component.

 ```svelte /trapFocus={false}/
 <AlertDialog.Content trapFocus={false}>